shortstackz/CS-3700-Final-Project/README.md

 Traditional centralized chat systems often suffer from bottlenecks or single points of failure.
 WordAround addresses this by distributing the messaging workload across multiple servers, ensuring reliability and consistent message delivery even if one server goes offline.

+Each server instance:
+Accepts WebSocket connections from clients
+Shares messages and events via Redis
+Periodically synchronizes health and state with peer servers
 ---

 ## Problem Statement